Skip to main content

 Measuring jvm stats

 As a part of creating a new application that has strict performance requirements and needs to deal with large files, one of the teams working on mybring wanted a tool to investigate how much memory their JVM was using.
 It’s easy to see how much memory a process is allocating on a Linux system, but it’s more difficult to find out how much of the allocated memory that it is actually using.
+The JVM likes to allocate up to its maximum heap size very aggressively, but it might take a long time for it to actually use all that memory.

 Read Measuring jvm stats →